A Hybrid Learning-to-Optimize Framework for Mixed-Integer Quadratic Programming: Proposed Framework

 \subsection{Differentiable QP Layers for Feasible and Infeasible Problems}

 Given known $\bbsym{\delta}^*$ and $\bbsym{\theta}$, the optimal solution of the continuous variables can be obtained by solving the QP problem \eqref{eq:qp}, if it is feasible.
-Thus, we can consider it as a QP layer within deep learning architectures, denoted by $\bbsym{x} = \mathrm{QP} (\bbsym{\delta}, \bbsym{\theta})$.
-Therefore, it leads to the following problem in which we approximate the integer solutions by NNs, and the continuous solutions by a QP layer,
+Thus, we can consider the QP problem as a differentiable layer within deep learning architectures, denoted by $\bbsym{x} = \mathrm{QP} (\bbsym{\delta}, \bbsym{\theta})$.
+Therefore, it leads to the following problem in which we approximate the integer solutions by NNs, and the continuous solutions by a QP layer:

 To ensure the validity of the L2O framework using a QP layer and differentiable programming, we need the following assumption.